-Thank you for wholeheartedly welcoming me into the TheatreWorks family over the last few weeks.
-I had so looked forward to meeting each of you at one of our performances this summer, but even without that direct in-person greeting, I can feel that your love and passion for live theatre is just as strong as mine.
+Thank you for wholeheartedly welcoming me into the TheatreWorks family over this past year.
+I had so looked forward to meeting each of you at one of our performances, but even without that direct in-person greeting, I can feel that your love and passion for live theatre is just as strong as mine.
 The coronavirus has changed all of our plans in so many ways.
 While we can't be together in person right now, TheatreWorks will continue to adapt, create, and inspire.
-Most importantly, we will continue to celebrate the human spirit with you, our community, virtually for now, and then back in our theatres as soon as it's safe to do so.
+Most importantly, we will continue to celebrate the human spirit with you, our community; virtually for now, and then back in our theatres as soon as it's safe to do so.

 If you haven't renewed and would still like to join us, it's not too late!
 By becoming a subscriber, not only do you get great perks, but you stand up in support of your community and the arts.
-We'll be reopening subscription sales soon, so keep an eye on your inbox for that announcement.
+To subscribe today, visit theatreworks.org/subscriptions

 You are our community.
 You—our subscribers, donors, artists, and supporters—continue to step up and demonstrate your love for and belief in the vitality of theatre.
 In its extraordinary 50-year history, TheatreWorks has seen adversity and emerged stronger and more resilient.
 I am confident that with your support and continued love for TheatreWorks we will work together to ensure another fifty years of theatre celebrating the human spirit.